Supersymmetric hybrid inflation with non-minimal coupling to gravity: The model's predictions

-It is observed that as in the case of $n_{tk}$, the model independent values of $n_{sk}$ for $r = 0$ to $0.27$ passage through different points on the model based $r-n_{sk}$ curves depending on the values $\xi$.
-These points correspond to different limits of observed value of $r$.
-Thus same inference can be made from $r-n_{sk}$ plot together with $n_s-n_{sk}$ plot as in the case of previous $r-n_{tk}$ plot of the Fig.\ref{fig4} as well as in the case of $n_s-r$ plot of the Fig.\ref{fig3}.
-That is, our model could incorporate all experimental limits of $r$ as well as experimental value of $n_s$ within a specific range of values of the non-minimal coupling parameter $\xi$ and the most probable value of $\xi$ should be $\sim 0.0046\pm0.0005$.
+It is observed that as in the case of $n_{tk}$, the model independent values of $n_{sk}$ for $r = 0$ to $0.17$ obtained from the equation (\ref{eq46}), passage through different points on the model based $r-n_{sk}$ curves depending on the values of $\xi$ (see the left plot of Fig.\ref{fig8}).
+These points correspond to the results for upper limits of observed value of $r$ as already mentioned.
+Thus same inference can be made from $r-n_{sk}$ plot together with $n_s-n_{sk}$ plot as in the case of previous $r-n_{tk}$ plot of the Fig.\ref{fig7} as well as in the case of $n_s-r$ plot of the Fig.\ref{fig5}.
+That is, our model could incorporate both experimental upper limits of $r$ as well as the experimental value of $n_s$ within a specific range of values of the non-minimal coupling parameter $\xi$.
+The value of $n_{sk}$ obtained for the upper bound of BICEP2/Keck's data is found to lie well within the $68\%$ c.l. contour, drawn as mentioned earlier, in the $r-n_{sk}$ plot.
+However in the $n_s-n_{sk}$ plot, the value of $n_{sk}$ obtained for the upper bound of Planck's data is also found to lie within the $68\%$ c.l. contour.
+Hence, we may infer from here also that the most probable value of $\xi$ should lie within $0.0164^{+0.0020}_{-0.0035}$.